-Deciding what water tank to buy can be a hard decision, especially for those who like to do some due diligence and first research.
+Deciding what water tank to buy can be a hard decision, especially for those who like to do some due diligence and research first.
 Add into the picture you will need the right water pump to deliver the necessary water pressure.
 Matters then become even more complicated when one considers a fuller solution such as rains-to-mains option for their rainwater supply.

 This article aims to answer the question of whether you should just settle for a standard water pump, or upgrade to a pump with a system that can switch over to your mains water supply?